We design learning experiences which build on the child’s skills and knowledge, challenge them to do their best and are likely to result in success.

 All children in KS2 are taught French.

-At Seabrook we have over 30 laptops and 30 ipads that all the children can use in class for various aspects of their learning.
+At Seabrook we have over 18 laptops and over 30 ipads that all the children can use in class for various aspects of their learning.